usnistgov/qpx-gamma/README.md

 * libglu1-mesa-dev

 Linux:
-* make sure PLX driver is working (driver and installation script included, see /hardware/pixie4/PLX/README)
+* If using Pixie-4, make sure PLX driver is working (driver and installation script included, see /hardware/pixie4/PLX/README)
 * utter the following incantations:
-  - to compile './install.sh' will also put sample data files in ~/qpxdata/
+  - to compile './install.sh' will also put sample data files in ~/qpx/
   - to run './qpx'
 * to make global, follow it up with 'sudo make install'